-Whether by this process or one of the alternatives, you should end up with at least three IBM PVU licenses per product, one for each IBM region; and each should be linked to at least one purchase that provides the initial stock of entitlements.
-You may link additional region-based purchases to these licenses at any time, reflecting your license purchases from IBM (or its dealers).
+Whether by this process or one of the alternatives, you should end up with one IBM PVU license per product, allowing automatic roll-up of consumption from devices 'owned' by each IBM region; and the license should be linked to at least one purchase that provides the initial stock of entitlements.
+You may link additional purchases to the license at any time, reflecting your purchases from IBM (or its dealers).